status-im/specs/docs/stable/1-client.md

 Among others:

 -   It is very wasteful bandwidth-wise and it doesn't appear to be scalable
--   Proof of work is a poor spam protection mechanism for heterogenerous devices
+-   Proof of work is a poor spam protection mechanism for heterogeneous devices
 -   The privacy guarantees provided are not rigorous
 -   There's no incentives to run a node